top of page

 Application overview

-Entry into interventional radiology occurs at an ST4 level.
+Entry into interventional radiology occurs via two routes:

-Applications for ST1 Clinical Radiology training are becoming more and more competitive each year (11:1 ratio in 2024).
-Here, we have written a guide on the application process and each of the components within it to help you through the process.
+Applications for ST1 Clinical Radiology training are becoming more and more competitive each year (11:1 ratio in 2025).
+Here, we have written a guide to the application process and its components to guide you through each stage.

 Click the buttons below to learn more about the application process for ST1 Clinical Radiology.